-Off-Line Pre-Processing The BioNav database is first populated with the MeSH hierarchy (48441 concepts) available at [5].
+Off-Line Pre-Processing The BioNav database is first populated with the MeSH hierarchy.
 Next, the associations of MEDLINE citations and MeSH concepts are populated by issuing a query on PubMed for each concept c.
-For each citation t_i returned by the query, we add the association $\langle c_t, t_i \rangle$ in our database.
+For each citation t_i returned by the query, we add the association < c, $t_i >$ in our database.

-On-Line Operation Upon receiving a keyword query from the user, BioNav executes the same query against the MEDLINE database and retrieves only the IDs (PubMed Identifiers) of the citations in the query result using the ESearch utility [4].
-Next, the navigation tree is constructed by retrieving the MeSH concepts associated with each citation in the query result from the BioNav database.
+On-Line Operation Upon receiving a keyword query from the user, BioNav executes the same query against the MEDLINE database and retrieves only the IDs (PubMed Identifiers) of the citations in the query result using the ESearch utility [4] and constructs the navigation tree by retrieving the MeSH concepts associated with each citation in the query result.
 Initially, the root of this navigation tree is shown to the user.
 Subsequently, when she requests an EXPAND action on the root, the Navigation Subsystem executes a heuristic algorithm to compute the best EdgeCut and the roots of the resulting component subtrees are visualized on the web-interface.